-A2.
+B. A2.
 USE, POSSESSION, SALE, AND/OR TRANSMITTAL OF E-CIGARETTES, VAPOR DEVICES AND/OR COMPONENTS OF E-CIGARETTES, VAPOR DEVICES OR SIMILAR

-This section also prohibits and is applicable to any electronic nicotine delivery system/vapor device accessory or clothing.
+This section also prohibits and is applicable to any electronic nicotine/drug delivery system/vapor device accessory or clothing.

 - a.
 Elementary students, (Grades K-5): The student shall be issued a one (1) day detention and be referred to the School Counselor. - b.
-Secondary students, (Grades 6-12): The student shall be issued a one to two (1-2) day in-school suspension and be referred to the Substance Abuse Case Manager.
+Secondary students, (Grades 6-12): The student shall be issued a one to two (1-2) day in-school suspension, complete e-cigarette intervention assignments and be referred for school-based intervention support.
+District substance abuse case manager.